 Our Men’s Behaviour Change program offers clients 4 individual counselling appointments to assess their hopes and goals for participating.
-These meetings are designed to work with men to self-assess if they are committed and ready to work towards non-violence and self-responsibility.
-The ongoing aim of these meetings are to prepare a man to move into our 12 week group program with up to 11 other men who have decided they are ready to work towards change (non-violence).
+These meetings are designed to work with men to assess whether they are committed and ready to work towards non-violence and self-responsibility.
+The ongoing aim of these meetings are to prepare men for our 12 week group program.

 “Men’s Behaviour Change Programs are for men who have been violent and controlling toward a current or former partner and are now starting to think about change.
 Participants talk, share information, challenge and support each other to be better men, partners, and fathers.”

 Our staff are experienced Domestic Violence specialists

 All our staff are Domestic Violence specialists with many years’ experience working with men and women in response to violence.
 Our assessment counsellor has counselling qualifications and is a specialist Domestic Violence practitioner with 12 years practice working with men.